harshagnihotri10/MarbleMind/README.md

 - Counterclockwise marble movement after every turn.
 - Dynamic UI with interactive elements.
 - Automatic win-condition checks.
 - Timer for each round to maintain gameplay pace.
+- Post-winning dialog box: At the end of the game, players can choose to "Play Again" or "Quit" with a confirmation dialog.
+- Rules Dialog: Accessible from the main menu, explaining the game's rules.

 ### Target Audience
 This project is for casual gamers and developers interested in exploring game logic and Flutter app development.